Guthred

-Guthred Hardacnutsson (Old Norse: Guðrøðr; Guthfridus; born c.
+Guthred Hardacnutsson (Old Norse: Guðfriðr; Guthfridus; born c.
 844 – died 24 August 895 AD) was the second viking king of Northumbria from circa 883 until his death.

 Life

 Kings of Northumbria in the Norse era

 The first known king of Viking York, Halfdan, was expelled in 877.
 In c.
 883, Symeon of Durham's History of the Kings simply states, "Guthred, from a slave, was made king", but his History of the Church of Durham gives a longer account.
 Here he writes that after Halfdan was driven out:During this time the [Viking] army, and such of the inhabitants as survived, being without a king, were insecure; whereupon the blessed Cuthbert himself appeared in a vision to abbot Eadred [of the monastery at Carlisle]...[and] addressed him in the following words:—"Go to the army of the Danes," he said, "and announce to them that you are come as my messenger; and ask where you can find a lad named Guthred, the son of Hardacnut, whom they sold to a widow.
 Having found him, and paid the widow the price of his liberty, let him be brought forward before the whole aforesaid army; and my will and pleasure is, that he be elected and appointed king at Oswiesdune, (that is, Oswin's hill), and let the bracelet be placed upon his right arm.

 It is not clear whether Guthred was a Christian, but his relations with the community of Saint Cuthbert, which was a major force in the former Bernicia, and which had lain outside the influence of Halfdan, whose authority was limited to the former Deira—approximately Yorkshire—were good.
 He granted much land between the River Tyne and the River Wear to the community.
 This had once belonged to the Monkwearmouth–Jarrow Abbey, and formed the core lands of the church of Durham.
 Other lands, at the mouth of the River Tees, Guthred allowed Eadred to purchase for the church.

 Symeon recounts that Guthred faced a large invasion by the Scots, which was defeated with the aid of Saint Cuthbert.